 (One of Vienna’s first tower buildings)

-At 73m high, with the light mast reaching up another 20m, the Ringturm is the second-highest building inside Vienna’s Ring and old town (the highest is Stephansdom cathedral).
-Indeed, the building marks one end of the long Ring boulevard.
+At 73m high, with the light mast reaching up another 20m, the Ringturm is the second-highest building in Vienna’s old town; the highest is Stephansdom cathedral.

 (The Ringturm in summer 2022 with the installation by Dóra Maurer)

-The Ringturm remains one of the few architectural highlights from that era that have managed to establish themselves among all the other stars of the historical cityscape.
+The building remains one of the few architectural highlights from that era that have managed to establish themselves among all the other stars of the historical cityscape.

-But the building and its insurance company owners offer more than just evidence of Austria’s post-war renaissance…
+But the Ringturm and its insurance company owners offer more than just evidence of Austria’s post-war renaissance…

 Art and architecture